GOKOP/gokop.github.io/index.md

 but if you're reading this sentence then I haven't started yet. (infrequent posts might appear though)

-I don't believe that any recruiter is gonna read this but if you are one then I'm interested in programming-related interships in Toruń, Poland or remotely.
+I don't believe that any recruiter is gonna read this but if you are one then I'm interested in programming-related internships in Toruń, Poland or remotely.
 You can email me at igorbugajski@protonmail.com